Ben Wijnstekers

-Hubertus Johannes Nicolaas "Ben" Wijnstekers (/nl/; born 31 August 1955) is a Dutch retired footballer who was active as a defender.
-Wijnstekers made his professional debut at Feyenoord Rotterdam, but also played for K.R.C.
+Hubertus Johannes Nicolaas "Ben" (or "Bennie") Wijnstekers (/nl/; born 31 August 1955) is a Dutch retired footballer who was active as a defender.
+Wijnstekers made his professional debut at Feyenoord Rotterdam on 7 June 1976 against De Graafschap (finale score 8–0).
+He also played for K.R.C.
 Mechelen and Germinal Ekeren.

+Wijnstekers earned 36 caps for the Netherlands national football team, scoring one goal, and captaining the team during 19 matches.